European stocks sink further as pandemic fears hit buying

 HP surged 7 per cent, providing the biggest boost to the S&P, after saying it would step up efforts to slash costs and buy back stock, as it sought investor support to defend against a $35 billion takeover offer from Xerox.

-Mallinckrodt jumped 21 per cent after the Dublin-headquartered drugmaker agreed to pay $1.6 billion to settle claims arising out of the US opiod crisis.
+Mallinckrodt jumped 21 per cent after the drug maker, whose headquarters are in Dublin, agreed to pay $1.6 billion to settle claims arising out of the US opioid crisis.

 Additional reporting: Reuters